yafeng/SpliceVista/Readme.txt

 SpliceView
-Author: Yafeng Zhu.
+Developed by Yafeng Zhu.
 Email: yafeng.zhu@scilifelab.se, yafeng.zhu@ki.se

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files, to deal